nixen-rohit/Artistly/README.md

-# 🎭 Artistly.com – Performing Artist Booking Platform
+# 🎭 Artistly – Performing Artist Booking Platform

 A responsive frontend web app built with **Next.js**, **Tailwind CSS**, and **React**, designed as a demo for a fictional platform that connects **Event Planners** with **Performing Artists**.